euronovate/ENMobileSDK-Android/ENSignatureBox/readme.md

 `pdfContainer` -> structure obtained after **processing** of document in `ENPdfMiddleware`

 `signatureFieldName` -> this is unique string used to identifty documentField in a pdf.

+`debugMode` -> is a debug mode used to test signaturebox, in this mode we log all touchedpoints (x,y, pressure)

 `callback` -> used to notify user after confirmation a signature drawed.
 You will receive this object: `ENSignatureDataResult` and this is the class declaration